HELP WITH EMAIL

 Dear FIRST NAME,

-I have seen Cat Town’s magic firsthand: I have helped foster kittens who had lost their trust of people, and watched them turn into cuddle bugs.
-I’ve nursed sick cats back to health and watched their confidence bloom.
-I’ve helped families find the perfect companion—and guided guests as they played with cats over a cup of coffee, explaining that this “play time” was vital to helping shy and scared cats improve their social skills—and their chances to connect with loving adopters.
+I have seen Cat Town’s magic firsthand: I have helped kittens who had lost their trust of people, and watched them turn into cuddle bugs.
+I’ve seen them nurse sick cats back to health and watched their confidence bloom.
+I’ve helped families find the perfect companion — and guided guests as they played with cats over a cup of coffee, explaining that this “play time” was vital to helping shy and scared cats improve their social skills — and their chances to connect with loving adopters.

 Please join me in helping Cat Town thrive so that more cats will be saved and live happy lives with caring and compassionate people.
 Thank you, friends.